dashingsoft/pyarmor/src/mechanism.md

 ## Mechanism in Restrict Mode

 In restrict mode, obfuscated scripts can't be imported out of obfuscated scripts.
-Pyarmor will be restored obfuscated code object when it called first time, and not obfuscated it again.
+Pyarmor will restore obfuscated code object when it called first time, and not obfuscate it again.
 It's efficient and enough, because code object can't be accessed from any other scripts, except obfuscated scripts.

 ### Obfuscate Python Scripts